Agentic AI Governance

 - Click to expand: full tool call detail (trace ID, operation, policy decision, etc.)

-- Auto-refresh: HTMX polling every 5 seconds
+- Auto-refresh: live polling every 5 seconds

 Sessions Page (/mcp/sessions)